xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

   4. When you are done with the configuration, hit **Run** to execute your test suite.
 ### Test Reports

 After the test suite execution, to view your test reports, in the **Test Explorer** panel, right-click at **Test Report > Open containing folder**.
-In the report, you can view:
-  -  The final status of your test and test steps.
+In the report, you can view the final status of your test and test steps.
-  -  The mapped data file of each test iteration.

   <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/ddt-test-case-level/KS-DDT-Reports.png" width="70%" alt="Reports">

 Katalon Studio also supports exporting test reports into different formats, such as HTML, CSV, PDF, and JUnit.
 You can learn more about exporting reports here: [Generate reports](https://docs.katalon.com/katalon-studio/docs/test-suite-report.html#automatically-generate-reports).